sampoornaagrawal/Scrap-E-commerce-websites/README.md

 # Scrappey
-Scraping data from online shopping sites and display in our website.
+Scraping data from online shopping sites and display in our webpage